 At Hotel Chocolat, we source our cocoa beans from all around the world.
 From cultivating cocoa trees grown on the highest coastal mountain range in Colombia, to the Nkawkaw cocoa district in Ghana, we’ve searched far and wide to not only find the best tasting cocoa beans, full with nuanced, deep flavours, but we’ve also committed to an ‘Engaged Ethics’ programme.

 By growing our cocoa in an ethical community, where the farmers can profit and learn from growing our beans, we’ve managed to help countless communities prosper.
-Indeed, on our St Lucia plantation we’ve guaranteed to buy famers’ cacao harvests at a rate higher than the market value, and in Ghana we’ve set up a Young Farmers Scheme, a Medical Centre, a Clean Water Project and more.
+Indeed, on our St Lucia farm we’ve guaranteed to buy famers’ cacao harvests at a rate higher than the market value, and in Ghana we’ve set up a Young Farmers Scheme, a Medical Centre, a Clean Water Project and more.